 - Glacier National Park's shuttle service is a point-to-point transportation service only.
-As an alternative, motorized tours on the Going-to-the-Sun Road can be arranged with Glacier Park, Inc.'s Red Buses or with Sun Tours.
+As an alternative, motorized tours on the Going-to-the-Sun Road can be arranged with Glacier National Park Lodge's Red Buses or with Sun Tours.

 Where is the best place to sit on the shuttles?

 Every seat on the shuttle will provide plenty of views.
 The back seats on the smaller shuttles tend to be a bit bumpier than other seats, but drivers, knowing the bumpy spots on the Going-to-the-Sun Road, drive slowly through those areas.

 There are almost as many reasons to ride the shuttle as visitors in the park.
 One of the biggest reasons is that it does not cost extra beyond your normal entrance fee.
 You should ride the shuttle if it can enhance your experience in Glacier, either by leaving the driving to a professional, or to better support your sightseeing, backpacking, day hiking, or other Glacier experience.
 You can also ride the shuttle and know that you are making a measurable contribution to reducing atmospheric emissions in this pristine environment, reducing the impact on global climate change.
 Finally, you might just save a few dollars better invested on a souvenir from your adventure in Glacier by parking your car and riding the shuttle.